utcompling/textgrounder/README.txt

 There are three subprojects:

--- The Geolocate subproject primarily does document-level geolocation, but also includes some code to do toponym geolocation.
+-- The Geolocate subproject primarily does document-level geolocation, but also includes some code to generate KML files.
 This subproject uses a statistical model derived from a large corpus of already geolocated documents, such as Wikipedia or Twitter -- i.e. it is supervised (at least in some sense).